SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Higher-order contracts

 \subsection{Exporting and importing}

-The functions \ls{export} and \ls{import} are implemented as fields of two type classes, named \ls{exportable_from} and \ls{importable_to}.
-For instance, \ls{exportable_from styp} carries an intermediate type \ls{ityp} together with a function \ls{styp -> ityp} that is shown to preserve the $\every$ combinator.
-Its dual, \ls{importable_to styp} is similar, but it has to account for potential breaches of contract by allowing \ls{import} to fail with an error.
+The functions \ls{export} and \ls{import} are implemented using two type classes, named \ls{exportable_from} and \ls{importable_to}.
+To build an instance for \ls{exportable_from}, one has to provide a function from a strong type (\ls{styp}) to an intermediate type (\ls{ityp}), and a proof that it preserves the $\every$ combinator.
+Such a proof is easy to provide because a reference is not affected by the \ls{export} function since its type is restricted to be a full ground type---\IE exporting a reference is identity.

+Its dual, \ls{importable_to} is similar, but it has to account for potential breaches of contract by allowing \ls{import} to fail with an error.
 We also provide a \ls{safe_importable_to} class for types for which importing always succeeds.

-To be able to export/import functions that are polymorphic in the three predicates (\ls{threep}), the type classes are parameterised with some implementation of the three predicates.
+To be able to export/import functions that are polymorphic in the three predicates (\ls{threep}), the type classes are parameterized with some implementation of the three predicates.
 The \ls{specs_of_styp} is just an inductive type that semi-syntactically represents the pre- and post-condition that appear on type \ls{styp}, structured as a tree.
 It allows us to be able to provide the contracts at importing/exporting time, when the three predicates become concrete.
 The functions \ls{export} and \ls{import} take the contracts as a tree of type \ls{hoc_tree specs_of_styp}, which has the same structure as \ls{specs_of_typ}, and its type guarantees that each pre- and post-condition that has to be enforced has a contract.

 For intermediate types (and thus already in the source language), these type classes are trivially instantiated with identities, and for operators such as \ls{option}, one proceeds recursively.
 For instance, the \ls{export} function for \ls{option a} when {a} is itself exportable will \emph{map} the \ls{export} function for \ls{a}.
 What is more interesting is importing and exporting functions that may have pre- and post-conditions.